 What is Unbolted?

-Unbolted has been set up as an online pawnbroker – it is possible to secure loans against many types of different assets not covered by other platforms – for example watches, jewelry, cars, stamps, precious metals and more.
+Unbolted has been set up as an online pawnbroker.
+It is possible to secure loans against many types of different assets not covered by other platforms.
+Watches, jewelry, cars, stamps, precious metals have been seen.
 These loans are in turn financed by lenders on a crowdfunded basis, who receive a specified return.

 Rates are reflective of the short-term nature of the loans, and are quoted per month.
-Rates vary depending on the asset, but are roughly equivalent to around 6%-8%, which sits inbetween returns from P2P platforms offering personal loans to those offering property development.
+Rates vary depending on the asset, but are roughly equivalent to around 6%-8%.
+This sits in between returns from P2P platforms offering personal loans to those offering property development.

 Here is a table showing Unbolted’s features: